GSA/search-gov-website/_about/updates/year-in-review/2023-year-in-review/overview.md

 ---
 layout: year-review-2023
-title: "2023 in review"
+title: "2023 year in review: Overview"
-description: Year-end report on what people were searching for on federal government websites during 2023.
+description: Year-end report on what people searched for on federal government websites in 2023
 tags: year-in-review
 hero-image: 2023YIR-overview.png
 hero-image-desktop: 2023YIR-overview-wide.png